Kaybass/CSI-370-Final/readme.md

 Arrays were properly sorted and I won the InsertionSort by 0.033065 seconds

 The times were 0.018219 seconds for my sort and 0.051284 seconds for the C sort

+The PNG files used in WriteUp.tex are stored at http://kaboss.hypnos.feralhosting.com/CSI-370-Final/